aaribaud

 Val looked at me a long time, half-serious, half-smiling.

 “I sometimes do.
 We’re starting the run-up for the hypervelocity jump in one minute.
-You'd better buckle in, unless you intend to end up spread over the cabin walls.”
+You'd better buckle in, unless you intend to end up spread all over the cabin walls.”

 THE END